marlonbarrios/proteus/README.md

    - **Visuals**: DALL-E creates corresponding imagery, translating their story into a visual representation that captures their essence.

 2. **Interactive Portals**:
-   Users press the **space bar** to "open a portal" for a time traveler from the future.
+   - Users press the **space bar** to "open a portal" for a time traveler from the future.
 The system generates a profile and image, inviting users to explore speculative activities, posthumanist futures, and concepts of a borderless society.
+   - Users can **retrigger the generation** by pressing the **space bar** again, creating new characters and profiles.
+   - The system also allows users to **export the generated sketch as an image** by pressing the **S** key.

 3. **Chained Generative Systems**:
    - The narrative text directly informs the visual AI prompts, creating cohesive, interdisciplinary portraits that feel simultaneously alien and eerily familiar.